 This bar is located very near 3 large hospital and medical centers.
 There are tens of thousands of employees between all of the hospitals and related clinics, offices, and other support services.
 There is no other good coffee venue as well positioned as Watertown is.
 They had a good opportunity to do some niche marketing and missed it!

-It feels instead that the owners have decided to go after hard-drinking millennials and pretty much only them.
+Instead the owners have decided to go after hard-drinking millennials and pretty much only them.
 I have to admit that I know very little about twenty-somethings’ alcohol consumption at 9:00AM.
 Maybe they have a business idea that will fly.

 I truly wish them the best with their business endeavor, but unless you are a millennial looking for a stiff drink and loud music at all hours of the day, I can no longer recommend the place.